 Top Menu

-Customer Service means never saying “no.”
+Customer service means never saying “no.”

 I went into a sweets store at the mall this past weekend to buy a gift basket for a visiting client.
 As I browsed the store’s shelves, I noticed the goodies in the baskets looked less than appetizing, so I asked Jeff, the customer service representative, if he could make a fresh basket for me.